-The single ring, single line Kluson Deluxe tuning pegs bore a D-169400 PATENT NO. stamp underneath the tuner.
-Many of these tuning peg heads crumbled overtime as they oxidized and actually shrunk in size and changed in color to a dark caramel color.
+The single ring, single-line Kluson Deluxe tuning pegs bore a D-169400 PATENT NO. stamp underneath the tuner.
+Many of these tuning peg heads crumbled over time as they oxidized and shrunk in size and changed in color to a dark caramel color.

-The truss rod covers was made of a rolled plastic which can be identified by lifting it towards the light and seeing the waves in the plastic.
-The Truss rod also was a single action truss rod with halfmoon washer and had a ¼’’ maple filler.
+The truss rod covers were made of a rolled plastic which can be identified by lifting it towards the light and seeing the waves in the plastic.
+The truss rod also was a single-action truss rod with Halfmoon washer and had a ¼’’ maple filler.

 A Bridge to the Future